circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 The Windows images are updated approximately every 30 days.
 If a tag is not specified when using the Windows image, by default the latest stable version will be applied.
 The tagging scheme for the Windows image is as follows:

-- Stable: This image tag points to the latest production ready Windows image.
+- Current (formerly Stable): This image tag points to the latest production-ready Windows image.
 This image should be used by projects that want a decent level of stability, but would like to get occasional software updates.
 It is typically updated once a month.<br>

-The new `current` tag is available for Windows images and will eventually completely replace `stable`.
+The new `current` tag is available for Windows images.
+The `current` and `stable` tags are equivalent, and are currently both supported.
 Refer to the [Discuss forum](https://discuss.circleci.com/t/april-2022-windows-image-updates-available-for-stable-tags/43511) for more information.
 {: class="alert alert-info"}

-- Previous: This image tag points to the previous ("stable") production ready Windows image.
+- Previous: This image tag points to the previous production-ready Windows image.
 This image can be used in cases where there was a breaking change in the latest software updates.
 It is typically updated once a month.

 - Edge: This image tag points to the latest version of the Windows image, and is built from the HEAD of the main branch.
 This tag is intended to be used as a testing version of the image with the most recent changes, and not guaranteed to be stable.